lykjohn/SEC-Python-Scraper/README.md

   <li>

 `report_type='annual'` means that we are interested in the annual term reports of a company.
-Quarter term reports may be obtained by specifying `report_type='quarter'`.
-In the example above, we are interested in Amazon's annual reports.
+Quarter term reports may be obtained by specifying `report_type='quarter'`

   </li>

   <li>

-`start_period=20100101` means that we are asking the algorithm to retrieve data starting from 01/01/2010.
+`start_period=20100101` means that we are asking the algorithm to retrieve data starting from 01/01/2016.
 Input the date as a numeric type with a 4-digit `year` followed by a 2-digit `month`, then a 2-digit `day`.
 There is NO need to format the date with seperators such as '/' or '-'.
 The algorithm detects for leap years and non-valid dates, then guides you to input a valid one.

   </li>